New factorization theory for heavy quarkonium production and decay: Example: hadroproduction

-where $k=P-P_H$ is a time-like momentum with positive energy $k_0$. $\Lambda\sim m_Q v^2$ is an exponential cutoff, which we will choose $500$MeV.
-As we are only interested in cross section ratio in the following, the value of $a$ is irrelevant.
-We further set $m_Q=1.55$GeV to study $J/\psi$ production.
+where $k=P-P_\onia$ is a timelike momentum with positive energy $k_0$. $\Lambda$ is an energy cutoff for emitted soft gluons, for which we will choose $500$MeV \footnote{By assuming the cutoff at the order of $mv^2$, this choice corresponds to $v^2\approx0.3$.
+As we will see, $D^{1d}_{g\to \onia}(x)$ calculated in this model is picked around $x\approx1-v^2/2$.}.
+As we are only interested in the cross section ratio in the following, the value of $a$ is irrelevant.
+We further set $m=1.55$GeV in studying $J/\psi$ production.
 We note that, our conclusions are in fact independent of these choices.